Ardalan Shekarabi

-Ardalan Shekarabi (اردلان شکرآبی; born 28 November 1978) is a Swedish politician and former party chairman.
-He was appointed Minister for Social Security in October 2019, and had previously served as Minister for Public Administration from 2014 to 2019.
-On 21 January 2019 he became Minister for Consumer Affairs.
+Ardalan Shekarabi (اردلان شکرآبی; born 28 November 1978) is a Swedish social democratic politician.
+He was chairman for his party's youth league SSU 2003–2005.
+He was minister for social security from 2019 to 2022, and had previously served as minister for public administration from 2014 to 2019.
+From January to October 2019 he was also minister for consumer affairs.

 Early life and education

 Ardalan Shekarabi is the son of Hassan Shekarabi and Sahra Sajadi.
 He was born in Manchester in the UK and grew up in Shahriyar outside Tehran in Iran.
 Shekarabi came to Sweden in 1989 together with his mother as a political refugee from Iran.
 Together they got an apartment in Gävle and Shekarabi started in a preparatory class at primary school.
 After receiving a rejection decision on their asylum application to stay in Sweden, the family opposed the decision by hiding from the Swedish authorities.
 In 1991, they were granted a residence permit for humanitarian reasons.

 In 2007, Ardalan graduated from Uppsala University with Master of Laws degree.